Rust-WASI-WASM-CG/rustwasm-book-1/README.md

 ## Building the Book

 The book is made using [`mdbook`][mdbook].
 To install it you'll need `cargo` installed.
 If you don't have any Rust tooling installed, you'll need to install [`rustup`][rustup] first.
-Follow the instructions on the site in order to get setup.
+Follow the instructions on the site in order to get set up.

 Once you have that done then just do the following: